 Plastic, which is made from petroleum and toxic chemicals that are often not found on labels, are harmful to humans as well.
 Two examples of harmful chemicals found in common plastic items include:

 We must turn to practices like recycling to minimize the impact plastic can have on us.

 Measures To Stop Plastic Pollution

-Plastic pollution is becoming a global menace since it is consumed all over the world.
-Plastic will most certainly be a part of your life in some way or the other, but you can do your bit to curb the plastic pollution by making some lifestyle changes:
+Plastic pollution is becoming a global menace since plastic is consumed all over the world.
+Plastic will most certainly be a part of your life in some way or the other, but you can do your part to curb plastic pollution by making some lifestyle changes:

-It is important to identify your role in problem in order to find our appropriate solution.
+It is important to identify your role in the problem in order to find appropriate solutions.
 So, take the necessary steps and help in protecting our planet.

 Erich Lawson is passionate about saving the environment by effective recycling.
 He has written a wide array of articles on how modern recycling equipment can be used by industries to reduce monthly garbage bills and increase recycling revenue.
 You can learn more about environment savings techniques by visiting Northern California Compactors, Inc blog